How to remove table format in excel

 Excel is a powerful tool that allows users to create and format tables for effective data organization and analysis.
 However, there may be instances when you want to remove table formatting in Excel.
 Here are a few methods you can use to achieve this:

-See also How to half a chicken
+See also How to make black pudding

 Method 1: Convert table to range